Blambangan Kingdom: Decline

-Of the nine rulers who once ruled Blambangan, Tawang Alun II (1665-1691) is considered one of the greatest kings of Blambangan.
-During his reign, Blambangan territory reached Jember, Lumajang, Situbondo and Bali.
+Of the nine rulers who once ruled Blambangan, Tawang Alun II (1665–1691) is considered one of the greatest kings of Blambangan.
+During his reign, Blambangan's territory reached Jember, Lumajang, Situbondo, and Bali.
 Blambangan society at that time lived peacefully and prosperous, after all time engaged in various warfare against the expansionist neighboring kingdoms to the west and east.
-The VOC archive mentioned the spectacular ngaben (cremation) ceremony of Tawang Alun II, that among his 400 wives, 271 of them performed suttee (self immolation).
+The VOC archive mentioned the spectacular ngaben (cremation) ceremony of Tawang Alun II, that among his 400 wives, 271 of them performed suttee (self-immolation).

-In 1697, the Balinese Kingdom of Buleleng, sent its expedition to Blambangan, which established Balinese influence in the region.
+In 1697, the Balinese Kingdom of Buleleng sent its expedition to Blambangan, which established Balinese influence in the region.

 In the early 18th century, the Dutch and British contested each other’s political and economic power in the region.
 Internal disputes about the succession at the court of Blambangan impaired the kingdom, making it vulnerable to foreign intervention.